Mouth of the Tyne Festival

-Starting back in 2005, the Mouth of the Tyne Festival takes place every July for a weekend of live music and international street theatre in the village of Tynemouth.
-The festival used to take place on both sides of the Tyne but has made Tynemouth its home for many years now.
-It consists of spectacular outdoor music concerts at Tynemouth Priory and Castle, cultural performances and a pageant.
-Activities also take place at Tynemouth Station and the Playhouse Whitley Bay.
+Starting back in 2005, the Mouth of the Tyne Festival takes place every July for a weekend of live music and international street theatre, in the village of Tynemouth.
+The festival used to take place on both sides of the Tyne, but has made Tynemouth its home for many years now.
+It consists of spectacular outdoor music concerts at Tynemouth Priory and Castle, cultural performances and a pageant, with other activities at Tynemouth Station and the Playhouse Whitley Bay.

 Organised by North Tyneside Council, the 2019 festival was a sell-out featuring Sam Fender, Jack Savoretti, Rick Astley and the Proclaimers, though would be the last festival to go ahead for two years due to Covid.
-The 2022 festival was scheduled for 8 to 10 July 2022 at Tynemouth Priory and Castle, with headliners including Keane, Lighthouse Family, Sophie Ellis-Bextor announced for the main three-day event and John Cale at the Playhouse on Monday 18 July.
-One month before the festival was due to take place, Saturday night headliners the Lighthouse Family announced that they had split up and would no longer be touring.
+The 2022 festival was scheduled for 8 to 10 July 2022, at Tynemouth Priory and Castle, with headliners including Keane, Lighthouse Family, Sophie Ellis-Bextor announced for the main three-day event and John Cale at the Playhouse on Monday 18 July.
+One month before the festival was due to take place, Saturday night headliners, the Lighthouse Family announced that they had split up and would no longer be touring.
 As of 7 June 2022, the organisers, North Tyneside Council, were looking for an alternative headliner, even though Saturday's line-up had been taken off their official website at mouthofthetynefestival.com.
-In addition North Tyneside Council said ticketholders could get refunds for Saturday's show.
+In addition, North Tyneside Council said ticketholders could get refunds for Saturday's show.